-In kindergarten, students begin to develop an understanding of the natural and designed world through exploration and investigation in life and physical sciences.
-Students will investigate answers to their own questions about the world by analyzing models, planning investigations, and gathering evidence that can support their explanations.
-By the end of kindergarten, students will be able to:
+In kindergarten, students begin to develop an understanding of the natural and designed world through exploration and investigation of life and physical sciences.
+Students will investigate answers to their own questions about the world by analyzing models, participating in investigations, and gathering evidence that can support their ideas and observations.
+Students will engage in a variety of hands-on activities to deepen their understanding of the following scientific core ideas: